UBC-CIC/TapGives/docs/AfricasTalkingDeployment.md

 ![alt text](./images/at15.png)
 ![alt text](./images/at16.png)

 And that's it!
 Any request to the USSD short code provided will be routed to your AWS application.
+Congratulations, you have completed the entire deployment!